ghostwond3r/wildcrawl/README.md

 - Extracts the title of each domain and IP.
 - Filters out any results that have a title starting with "404".

-At the end you will have;
+At the end you will have these files saved in "scan_1, scan_2, etc.";
 ```
 final_result.txt = All tests results including title of domains and IPs
 domains.txt = domains filtered